LordChildConsumer/first-person-farming-game/README.md

 ## Design Notes

 #### Story
-- You must harvest enough crops to make a salad for your wife before she divorces you.
+- Your name is Harold.
+You must grow enough crops to make a salad which you can give to your wife, Linda, before she divorces you.
+(There will be no timer because that's lazy game design)

 #### Graphics
 - Basic voxel art with minimal detail because I'm lazy